anseki/plain-draggable/README.md

 ## Development

-If you want to use the library in development mode such as importing it to your app with e.g. Webpack, you have to install the package and `devDependencies` packages according to the custom.
+If you want to use a NPM package in development mode such as importing it to your app with e.g. Webpack, you have to install the package and `devDependencies` packages in accordance with customary practice.

 For example:
 ```